tapio/obj-magic/Readme.markdown

 ## Introduction ##

 This is a command line tool for manipulating Wavefront OBJ 3d meshes.
+The idea is that when processing third-party models for use, I want to quickly scale them to the correct scale for me, center them etc.
+It's much faster to issue a couple of commands than to fire up a 3d modelling program, try to remember how it worked, where the functions I need are and finally hope it won't break the normals or other things when exporting.
+Of course you might feel differently.

 Non-exhaustive list of features include:

 * Scaling